 We currently play in the Seattle Elite League.
 League play will provide approximately 20 games per season.

-We play 6 to 10 tournaments depending on age.
+We play 7 to 10 tournaments depending on age.
 Most tournaments are local.
-Some travel is required.
+Some travel may be required.

 Travel is not included in the team fees.
 We act as the travel agent.
 Everything is organized and easy to navigate.